Remove Cancelled Meeting Requests from Resource Calendar

 Note the Free/Busy should update (on the next scheduled Free/Busy publish) to reflect the cancelled meeting (the time will be shown as Free), so leaving the cancelled meetings in place should not affect scheduling.

-Administrators can use RemoveOldMeetingMessages parameter to remove cancelled meetings from resource calendars on Exchange 2007 or Exchange 2010, as the meetings are canceled.
+Administrators can set the RemoveOldMeetingMessages parameter to remove cancelled meetings from resource calendars as the meetings are canceled.

 Please note that this applies to meetings cancelled after setting RemoveOldMeetingMessages to true.
 It will not remove items cancelled previously; these will need to be removed manually, either using the macro or a filtered view that displays only canceled meetings.
 It also will not remove meetings created by Direct Booking (where the user opens the room calendar), the resource needs to be invited.